PythonPredictions/cobra/docs/source/tutorial.rst

     preselected_predictors = (univariate_selection
                               .get_preselected_predictors(df_auc))

-After an initial preselection on the predictors, we can start building the model itself using forward feature selection to choose the right set of predictors:
+After an initial preselection on the predictors, we can start building the model itself using forward feature selection to choose the right set of predictors.
+Since we use target encoding on all our predictors, we will only consider models with positive coefficients (no sign flip should occur) as this makes the model more interpretable.

 .. code-block:: python